Aug

 Getting a Boggs Refractor Into the Collection

 This was the first graded refractor I purchased.
 For some reason this card always seems to be available without the scary high price tags of less effective players.
 Maybe it’s the fact that Boggs shows up in a Yankees uniform instead of his familiar Boston colors.
-I purchased from a Red Sox themed seller on eBay and messaged him asking about the story of how he came to own the card.
+I purchased it from a Red Sox themed seller on eBay and messaged him asking about the story of how he came to own the card.
 The seller responded that he had purchased as an investment for his kid’s education and was trying to sell it at a profit.
 I hope the kid gets some scholarships, as a check of the slab’s serial number shows the card had been sold just two months earlier to the same seller for $15 more than I paid.

 Fun Trivia:

-• He is part owner of a youth baseball facility at the site of the the ballfield used in Field of Dreams
+• He is part owner of a youth baseball facility at the site of the ballfield used in Field of Dreams

 • Never known for the long ball, Boggs’ 3,000th hit was a home run